 UC Scholars Early Academic Outreach Program (EAOP)

-The UC Scholars EAOP Program has served nearly 5,300 first-generation, low- income high school graduates throughout the San Joaquin Valley.
-Students are identified by school personnel at each UC Scholars EAOP partnership site using the following guidelines:
+The UC Scholars EAOP Program serves first-generation, low-income students throughout the Central San Joaquin Valley.
+These students are identified in consultation with school personnel at each UC Scholars EAOP partnership site using the following guidelines:

 - Low-income, as defined by UC fee waiver guidelines or USDA free or reduced lunch income guidelines;

 - First-generation college student (parents do not possess four-year degrees institutions within the United States);